Lifted (2006 film): Plot

-A young alien named Stu is inside a spacecraft taking an alien abduction test.
-He must snatch a sleeping farmer named Ernie under the watchful eye of his impassive examiner, a gelatinous blob named Mr. B. Working from memory, Stu is expected to use an array of thousands of identical unlabeled toggle switches for this purpose; Mr. B's neutral expression gives no hints of which ones to use.
+A young green alien named Stu is taking an alien abduction test inside a spacecraft.
+He must snatch a sleeping farmer named Ernie under the supervision of his examiner, Mr. B. Stu is expected to use thousands of identical, unlabeled toggle switches, Mr. B’s neutral expression gives him no hints of which ones to use.

-Stu's hesitant flicks of the switches turn out to be wrong, causing Ernie to bump into the walls and ceiling, albeit without waking him up.
-As Stu grows infuriated, he suffers from impatience by going crazy, while randomly swiping at the array.
-Ernie bounces randomly around the room like a pinball, knocking over things in the process but remaining asleep.
-Eventually, after checking his notes, Stu finds the switch that will maneuver Ernie out a half open window that he gets stuck in shortly, along with the tree near his house.
-When Ernie gets up into the ship, Stu shuts off the tractor beam without closing the cargo hatch.
-As Ernie plummets toward the ground, Mr. B takes over and catches him.
-Stu tries to help him but he pushes the poor guy far away and starts working the switches with incredible speed to put him back in his bed and clean up the mess Stu created.
+Stu's hesitant attempts to operate the switches cause Ernie to bump into walls without waking up.
+As Stu loses patience, he goes crazy by randomly swiping the switch rows, causing Ernie to bounce around his bedroom like a pinball, knocking over numerous items but remaining asleep.
+Eventually, Stu finds the switch that will maneuver Ernie out a half open window that he briefly gets stuck in along with the tree nearby.
+But as Ernie gets into the ship, Stu deactivates the tractor beam before the cargo hatch closes, making Ernie fall to the ground until Mr. B turns the tractor beam back on.
+Stu tries to join him but Mr. B pushes him aside and takes over, putting Ernie back into bed and cleaning up the mess that Stu made.